brien17/FacialRecognitionRaspberryPi/README.md

 How to train a model on open cv to be able to detect specific things in the video feed

 How to run a trained model for detection with a video feed

+## Week 4:
+### 2 hours
+### Accomplished
+Wired led lights on a breadboard connected to the pi

+Configured the lights to light up when they see a face

+Made it so that the light that lights up coresponds with who the pi sees in the video

+### Learned
+How to set up wires with the pi on a breadboard

+How to control led lights with python